 If you are building a plant-based post-workout meal, it is important to make sure to include good sources of carbohydrates, proteins, anti-inflammatory fats, vitamins, and minerals that will allow you to create a great post-workout meal.

-You should try to consume your post-workout meal ASAP once you finish, but it can be stretched to 2 hours if needed.
+You should try to consume your post-workout meal ASAP once you finish, but that window can be stretched to 2 hours if needed.
 If you have 3-4 hours before you will be eating a meal, reach for a snack to give your body a chance to recover.

 When building a post-workout meal or snack you should aim for 60-90g of carbohydrates and 20-25g of protein.
 This will re-energize your body and also start the recovery process for your muscles.